This post may contain affiliate links. Please read my disclosure policy.

 Using a potato ricer:

 Simply mashing the potatoes can cause the texture to be gluey.
 To get the fluffy potatoes that everybody loves, you will need a potato ricer.
-I highly recommend adding a potato ricer to your cooking arsenal – click here for the ricer I use and love.
+I highly recommend adding a potato ricer to your cooking arsenal – click for the potato ricer (affiliate link) I use and love.
 Beyond its ability to make the PERFECT potatoes, using this ricer is also a lot of fun – it’s like adult play-dough. 🙂

 How many mashed potatoes should I make?